ericktreichel/ericktreichel/README.md

 - 👋 Hi there, I’m @ericktreichel and I'm just starting my stuff here!
+- ➡ I'm not adding new stuff here because I'm working mostly on private repos from my employer.
 - 👀 I’m (very) interested in learning about programming and IT in general.
 - 🐥 I've learned (so far) JavaScript, Typescript and Python for programming, and SQL and MongoDB for data persistence.
+- ⚛ Frameworks that I've worked so far: Vue, Nuxt and Nestjs for JS/TS and Flask for Python.
 - 🌱 I’m currently focusing mostly JS and TS.
 - 🐾 I'l learn next: Who knows?!
 I'm open to learn any language/framework, anything!
 - 💞️ I’m looking to collaborate on new projects and ideas.